FOUNDER – PATRICK ANDREWS

 Patrick has served as a director of a number of companies and not-for-profits.
 He is currently on the board of innovative network Edgeryders and education charity SPUD.

-He is a visiting lecturer at Imperial College, London and is currently writing a book on the relationship between organisational structures and their behaviour.
+He is a visiting lecturer at Imperial College, London and is currently writing a book on the relationship between organisational structures and individual and collective behaviour.
 Patrick lives in the New Forest National Park, with his wife and son.
 He loves being close to trees and the beach.